Guidance

 We give users the opportunity to manage their personal information and update their records.

 We are working towards better user control of data.
-We are going to enable users to trigger updates to their personal information at any time, simply and easily.
+In the future we will enable users to trigger updates to their personal information at any time, simply and easily.
 They will not need to be using a government service in order to request an update to their personal information.

 We have longer-term plans to allow an authorised person to manage somebody else’s identity data and will provide updates to this document when those are in place.

-We also correct or erase personal information when we are notified from an authoritative source outside GOV.UK One Login that it is no longer up to date.
+If we are notified by an authoritative source outside of GOV.UK One Login that personal information is no longer up to date, we correct or erase it.

 The General Data Protection Regulation (GDPR) also has requirements for data quality and accuracy that we must account for.
 This may mean we have a legal obligation to update data when we learn it may be incorrect or misleading - even if the user has not explicitly ‘chosen’ to update it.